 Inventor of the Invisible Hinge.
 James Sandy was born in Alyth in about 1766 and lived in what is now the Alyth Hotel.
 Crippled in both legs as a result of two separate accidents, he nevertheless went on to become known as ‘the Alyth Genius’ for...Read more

 The only museum outside Perth City in Perth and Kinross.
-Open seasonally from May to September, the area’s rich farming heritage is the inspiration for the displays in this lovely, small museum.
-You can enjoy a wide collection of objects, pictures...Read more
+Open seasonally from May to September, the museum is now the information hub for the Cateran Ecomuseum.
+Prior to 2022, the displays focused on the area’s rich farming heritage.
+Upstairs you...Read more

 One of Scotland’s oldest Inns.
 A listed building, the Lossett Inn or Creel has been a Drover’s Inn since 1760.
 At that time, Alyth was larger than Blairgowrie and had nine fairs a year, many more than most market towns, so the Lossett would...Read more